surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Create Query in Analysis Section

-You can make use of **Analysis Section** to create a query.
+You can also make use of **Analysis Section** to create a query.

 - Select the text from SQL area in Analysis and copy it SQL Runner.

-- Once the Text is added to SQL area in SQL Runner, **Run** the SQL Runner to Query the database.
+- Once the text is added to SQL area in SQL Runner, **Run** the SQL Runner to Query the database.
 You can also customize the text as per your business needs and run the new query.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5b49497f917e7ef704bffb142452286fdec45747/images/sql_Analysis.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMjc3NTc1NSwxNzIxNzM0MzQzLC0xMD
+eyJoaXN0b3J5IjpbNzYzODk3MDQ4LC03MzI3NzU3NTUsMTcyMT
-IxNTQyNTg1LDIwOTUzNDk0MTgsMTkzMjk5NTY4OSwtMTE5MTIw
+czNDM0MywtMTAyMTU0MjU4NSwyMDk1MzQ5NDE4LDE5MzI5OTU2
-MDA3Niw4OTIwMTA1OTIsLTE0NzkxMzgyNDYsLTExNTc4NTk5Mj
+ODksLTExOTEyMDAwNzYsODkyMDEwNTkyLC0xNDc5MTM4MjQ2LC
-AsLTE3NzU0OTI2MzUsNjg3NDgyNzQzLDEwMTU0MzA0NTUsNDM5
+0xMTU3ODU5OTIwLC0xNzc1NDkyNjM1LDY4NzQ4Mjc0MywxMDE1
-MTU2MzYzLC0xMjYwNzQzMDExLC0xMzI5MjUwNzcwLDE3MjQ1OT
+NDMwNDU1LDQzOTE1NjM2MywtMTI2MDc0MzAxMSwtMTMyOTI1MD
-Y1OCw1ODM0Mzk2NTIsMTA3NDI3MzU1NCwtMjA3Mjg5NDY3NCwt
+c3MCwxNzI0NTk2NTgsNTgzNDM5NjUyLDEwNzQyNzM1NTQsLTIw
-Mzk5MTMyMjk3XX0=
+NzI4OTQ2NzRdfQ==
 -->